 * * * *

-Sixty-five million years later, give or take a couple, it was the late 1970’s, and a guy named Walter Alvarez was poking around near the town of Gubbio in Italy, and his attention kept coming back to a half-inch thick layer of clay.
+Sixty-five million years later, give or take a couple, it was the late 1970’s, and a guy named Walter Alvarez was poking around near the town of Gubbio in Italy.
 He was a geologist, and what he was studying in Italy was the tectonics of the Mediterranean region, but what he kept wondering was a little off-topic.
 Why, he kept asking himself, is there this layer of unique clay exactly at the boundary of the cretaceous and the tertiary periods?
 The cretaceous-tertiary, or “KT,” boundary is, after all, a fairly auspicious moment in Earth’s history—it’s when the dinosaurs died.
 It was one of the most important extinction events in the history of life.
 (It was not the biggest—that was the Great Oxygen Catastrophe that gave us the air we breathe.)
 It had been suggested by a few lonely voices that the KT extinction might have been created by an asteroid impact, but it was a pretty fringe theory.
 Two geologists named Kelly and Dachille had noted in 1953 that something had hit the Earth back then hard enough to slightly alter its axis of rotation.
 But theories don’t go far in the scientific community until they’re backed up.
 Especially over-dramatic theories involving global catastrophes.
 No one was paying much attention.
 But Walter Alvarez couldn’t leave it alone.
 He was just sure this layer of clay held the key.